cml87/SpringCore_111_forJenkins/README.md

         PPerson bean = (PPerson) proxyFactoryBean.getObject();
         bean.greet();
 ```
-With an interface instead, it would be very similar:
+In this case `bean` would be a CGLIB proxy, not the `PPerson` bean.
+If we use an interface instead, the proxy class (`bean2`) would be a JDK dynamic AOP proxy:
 ```java
         System.out.println("\ninvoking through Spring JDK dynamic proxy");
         Person p4 = new PersonImp();